embEDUx/documentation/usage/linux/README.md

    build process on the **buildbot** website.
    ![Buildbot done](img/buildbot_done.png)

-Congratulations, you just built your first kernel for your first platform.
+1. Congratulations, you just built your first kernel for your first platform.
+   You can use the [flashtool](../flashtool/README.md) to flash the kernel image to your platform device.